eeue56/ruter-calculator/README.md

 Ruter has faced critism in recent years due to poor service quality, high costs, and aggressive ticket checks.

-A tool like this allow people make informed decisions when buying tickets, something which I've been personally missing for a while.
+A tool like this allows people to make informed decisions when buying tickets, something which I've been personally missing for a while.